Foster carer support and resources

 - pocket money

-You don’t have to keep receipts to show FACS how you spent the Care Allowance on everyday items.
+You don’t have to keep receipts to show DCJ how you spent the Care Allowance on everyday items.
 However, receipts are usually required for out-of-pocket expenses that are part of the child’s Case Plan, for example, the cost of healthcare, childcare and some education services.

 Non-government agencies have similar policies.
 Check with your caseworker for details.